-BC Senior Championship shall be an open Women's and open Men's championship with a triple knockout preliminary round format and a playoff format based upon the total number of entries (see chart rule 8G of the 2023 Curl BC General Rules).
-Games will be 8 ends in length.
+Senior The BC Senior Championships shall be an open women's and open men's championship taking place from March 19-24, 2024 in Penticton with a preliminary round and playoff draw format that is based upon the total number of entries. (see chart under rule 8G of the 2023 Curl BC General Rules).
+Games will be 8 ends in length,30 minutes thinking time